lucasleonetti/lucasleonetti/README.md

 # Welcome!

-👋 **Hi, I’m Lucas Leonetti, I'm a engineer student at university Siglo21 in Argentina.**
+👋 **Hi, I’m Lucas Leonetti, I'm a engineer universitary student in Argentina.**

 >

 🌱 *I’m currently learning Java POO and functional programming.
 Spring Framework.
-    Experience in Front-End pages with Javascript languaje, but you know, I preffer backend zone.*
+    Experience in FrontEnd pages with Javascript languaje with some frameworks, but you know, I preffer backend zone.*
 >
    *As soon as possible i will upload some projects with these technologies.*
 >